Eric3200C/Eric3200C/README.md

 ### Hello, 你好呀 ! 👋

-- 🌱 I’m a master's student from The Chinese University of Hong Kong, Shenzhen.
+- 🌱 I’m a PhD student from The Chinese University of Hong Kong, Shenzhen.
 - 👯 I am currently interested in **Large Language Models**🦙, especially their applications in the medical domain.
 - 📫 How to reach me: zhenyangcai@link.cuhk.edu.cn